 She embodies calm and grace, and for me is what comes to mind when I think of ‘life goals’: carving out her life in a beautiful place and sharing it with others.
 It’s hard, if not impossible, to talk about the magic of this place without talking about Andrea.
 For a second year in a row, I felt grateful and refreshed from being in her presence and from her instruction in yoga and meditation.

 My yoga practice is a casual one, something I do at home.
 A significant change since our last visit was the car accident I was in last November that has affected my neck and back.
+Whilst this isn’t ideal, I just feel so lucky to be alive.
+So many people who are involved in car accidents, unfortunately, pass away, leaving their families to think about contacting someone like this texas wrongful death attorney to receive compensation that could help with the funeral costs and life without their loved one.
+It is unimaginable, and even though I suffer greatly with my neck and back, you could definitely say that it’s better than thinking about the alternative.
 Before the accident, I never had to worry about twisting too far or pushing my body; I welcomed and enjoyed the challenge.
 This year, however, I had to listen to my body in a different way, if something didn’t feel right I had to accept it.
 My competitive nature- even if it’s just with myself- makes it hard for me to let go, admit that I can’t do something.
 But I have had to learn that this year, learn that it’s not failure; it’s a new way of doing things, and that’s ok.

 This, along with some of the other things that I’ve learned about myself and my outlook towards life, has been an important part of the journey returning here, why this trip meant so much.
 It was an opportunity to reflect, slow down, and appreciate this moment, be in the moment and appreciate where I am now compared to a year ago.
 Andrea’s instruction had us stretching and pushing our bodies, reminding us to listen to them, to stay in touch with them.
 Did that pose burn a little?
 Where did you feel the stretch?
 So often we forget to slow down and just be, and yoga is a beautiful opportunity to do this.
 Suddenly you can let your mind relax, feel your body tell you where it needs some TLC.